Locally compact spaces #

 In a weakly locally compact space,

-the filters 𝓝 x
+the filters 𝓝 x and cocompact X are disjoint for all X.

 There are various definitions of "locally compact space" in the literature,